BC Property Transfer Tax

 BC property transfer tax is calculated on a tiered basis: 1% on the first $200,000, 2% on the portion from $200,001 to $2,000,000, 3% on the portion from $2,000,001 to $3,000,000, and 5% on amounts over $3,000,000 (residential properties).
 On a $1,000,000 home, the PTT is $18,000.

-Do first-time buyers pay property transfer tax in BC?
+Do first-time home buyers pay property transfer tax in BC?

 First-time home buyers who are Canadian citizens or permanent residents may qualify for a full PTT exemption of up to $8,000 on properties with a fair market value of $835,000 or less.
-Properties between $835,000 and $860,000 receive a sliding scale partial exemption.
-Above $860,000, no first-time buyer exemption applies.
+Properties between $835,000 and $860,000 receive a sliding-scale partial exemption.
+Above $860,000, no first-time home buyer property transfer tax exemption applies.

 When is property transfer tax due in BC?

-Property transfer tax is due on the completion date of your purchase — the day the property legally transfers to your name.
-Your lawyer or notary will collect the PTT as part of the closing costs and remit it to the BC government on your behalf.
+Property transfer tax is due on the completion date of your purchase — the day the property legally transfers to your name at the Land Title Office.
+Your lawyer or notary will collect the PTT as part of your closing costs and remit it to the BC government on your behalf.

-Can I get a PTT refund in BC?
+Can I get a property transfer tax refund in BC?

-In some cases, yes.
+Yes, in some cases.
 If you paid PTT but later discover you were eligible for an exemption you didn't claim, you can apply for a refund.
-You can also get a refund if the property transfer is cancelled or the purchase price is reduced.
-Applications must be made within 18 months.
+You can also get a refund if the property transfer is cancelled or the purchase price is reduced after closing.
+Refund applications must be made within 18 months.

-Is property transfer tax different for foreign buyers?
+Is property transfer tax different for foreign buyers in BC?

 Yes.
-Foreign nationals and foreign-controlled corporations must pay an additional 20% foreign buyer tax on top of the regular PTT.
-On a $1,000,000 property, this adds $200,000 to your closing costs.
-Some exemptions exist for permanent residents and provincial nominees.
+Foreign nationals and foreign-controlled corporations must pay an additional 20% foreign buyer tax on top of the regular PTT in designated areas of BC, including Metro Vancouver and the Fraser Valley Regional District.
+On a $1,000,000 property, this adds $200,000.
+Permanent residents, provincial nominees, and refugees may be exempt.

 Professional, knowledgeable, and genuinely invested in helping me find the perfect house.